Jmansito/wordleclone/README.md

 To Do:
 - Convert word bank to python library random word generator
+  - randomwords library seems to not be working
 - Add green coloring for correct position of matching leters
 - Add yellow coloring for matching leters
 - Potentially convert project to phone application